TermySequence/v8-linux/v8/gn/docs/reference.md

   As the file containing the pool definition may be executed in the context of more than one toolchain it is recommended to specify an explicit toolchain when defining and referencing a pool.

+  A pool named "console" defined in the root build file represents Ninja's console pool.
+Targets using this pool will have access to the console's stdin and stdout, and output will not be buffered.
+This special pool must have a depth of 1.
+Pools not defined in the root must not be named "console".
+  The console pool can only be defined for the default toolchain.
+  Refer to the Ninja documentation on the console pool for more info.

   A pool is referenced by its label just like a target.
 ```